BAPP: Underlying BSD family of operating systems

+The FreeBSD project manages supported release branches and releases security advisories and errata for supported releases.
+The BAPP acronym thus refers to a combination of a BSD-based operating system, the Apache HTTP server, PostgreSQL and one or more of the supported scripting or programming languages.
+Each part is evolving separately, for example, Apache HTTP Server 2.4.68 is released in June 2026, and PostgreSQL 18.6 is released in August 2026.

 Solution stack

 Though the originators of these open source programs did not design them all to work specifically with each other, the combination has become popular because of its low acquisition cost and because of the ubiquity of its components (which come bundled with most current BSD distributions particularly as deployed by ISPs).
 When used in combination they represent a solution stack of technologies that support application servers.
 Other such stacks include unified application development environments such as Apple's WebObjects, Java/Jakarta EE, Grails, and Microsoft's .NET architecture.

 Interface

 The scripting component of the BAPP stack has its origins in the CGI web interfaces that became popular in the early 1990s.
 This technology allows the user of a web browser to execute a program on the web server, and to thereby receive dynamic as well as static content.
 Programmers used scripting languages with these programs because of their ability to manipulate text streams easily and efficiently, even when they originate from disparate sources.
 For this reason system designers often referred to such scripting systems as glue languages.